-CNL 697 COMPREHENSIVE EXAMINATION
+COMPREHENSIVE EXAMINATION CNL 697

-This noncredit, pass/fail course serves as an indicator of students' attempts at the program's comprehensive exams.
+This noncredit, credit/no credit course serves as an indicator of students' attempts at the program's comprehensive exams.
 Detailed information about the Clinical Mental Health Counseling Program's comprehensive examination is located in the graduate catalog and the program's student handbook.
 May be attempted a maximum of three times.